 HOW TO LIQUIDATE ASSETS AFTER PARENTS’ DEATH

-There is usually a houseful of items which can be valuable or sentimental that needs to be dealt with after the parents‘ death.
+There is usually a houseful of items which can be valuable or sentimental that needs to be dealt with after the parents’ death.
+There are problems with siblings settling estates.
 Dividing the items must be done fairly so that each of the siblings gets the right items and the proper fraction of value without feeling left out or cheated.
+Here are some suggestions on how to settle an estate without a lawyer.

 Before distributing personal items, it will be helpful to have a conversation with the siblings about how the sharing of the property should commence.
 Talking is best done early, like the day after the funeral before the heirs take any actions.